 From there, I began working with Nicky Sehgal at FBDA.
 Nicky helped me to improve and grow my business, understand my numbers, hire my staff members and have faith to take holidays whilst my business ran without me.

-However, the most important thing that Nicky and FBDA have done for me is helping to believe in myself and showing that I CAN achieve the business of my dreams.
+However, the most important thing that Nicky and FBDA have done for me is helping to believe in myself and show that I CAN achieve the business of my dreams.
 I have since become a fitness business coach myself with Nicky Sehgal at FBDA and I coach and consult other fitness business owners whilst still running my own successful business, too.

 What stage are your clients usually at when they sign up for PT or small group training?